menu

 Are Convertkit and Kit the same thing?

 Yep, sure are!
-Convertkit announced a rebrand to Kit in 2024, and I see both names used when it’s referenced by users – I’ll use both interchangeably, but know that they’re the same software.
+Convertkit announced a rebrand to Kit in 2024, and I see both names used when it’s referenced by users.
+I honestly think the I’ll use both interchangeably, but know that they’re the same software.

 Flodesk vs Convertkit: The TL;DR